Action packed August Bank Holiday

 EU funds 2014–2020

 - European Regional Development Fund (external link) – helps new and existing businesses to grow and supports research and innovation, energy and infrastructure.
-Also includes the Territorial Co-operation programmes (external link).
+Also includes the European Territorial Co-operation programmes (external link), including the Ireland Wales programme (external link).

 - European Social Fund (external link) – helps increase skills and employment, tackle economic inactivity and poverty, and provide support for young people.